Fork the consciousness, or download the project and create your own. View Code on GitHub

 Key Highlights

-The Artificial Consciousness Module (ACM) aligns with this research by:
+The Consciousness AI (TCAI) aligns with this research by:

-• Emergent Properties: Integrating learning mechanisms and sensory data fusion to facilitate emergent behavior.
+• Emergent Properties Integrating learning mechanisms and sensory data fusion to enable emergent behavior.

 For a detailed examination of the methodologies and philosophical discussions, access the full paper here.